ArchitectingSoftware/CNSE-Class-Demo-Files/infrastructure-automation/gcp-iaas-terraform/readme.md

 1. The first step requires you to use the GCP GUI Console.
 Before we can use Terraform, we need to create a service account that will provide Terraform the permissions needed to create our infrastructure.
 There are a number of steps in this process.
 Detailed instructions are here:  [SETUP SERVICE ACCOUNT](setup-service-account.md).

 2. Now that you have created your service account, we need to protect the json file we just created.
 It has a number of permissions, and you dont want somebody to accidently get access to this file.
 A **VERY COMMON** mistake is that they get uploaded to GitHub by accident, and then hackers/crypto miners find them and can use resources in your cloud account that **WILL COST YOU MONEY**.
-So before we forget lets create a `.gitignore` file and add the following contents (which also don't copy the terraform temporary and generated files that could contain sensitive information you dont want published to a public github repo):
+So before we forget lets create a `.gitignore` file and add the following contents (which also don't copy the terraform temporary and generated files that could contain sensitive information you don't want published to a public github repo):

 ```
 #Minimal .gitignore for Terraform and GCP Keys